karins/CoherenceFramework/README.md

 This codebase now includes several basic coherence models:

-<h2>Entity-based coherence models: </h2> Code for 1)entity grid experiment and 2)entity graph experiment.
+<h2>Entity-based coherence models: </h2> Code for 1) entity grid experiment and 2) entity graph experiment.
 Both are multilingual.
 They currently work for French and German.
-(Although following recent updates need tested for the multilingual initialisation, particularly the EntityGridExtractor which takes ptb trees as input.
+For English, syntactic roles can be derived.
+This is currently not the case for French or German.
+Therefore the grid/graph will only derive the entity occurances, not their syntactic roles.
+In the case of the graph, in particular, the best option then is to run with the weighted projection.

+(Although The EntityGridExtractor will not run with French/German for that reason, ie it works from ptb trees and then derives the dependencies.
 Entry point for EntityGridFramework should still be fine.)

-<h2>Syntax-based coherence models: </h2>Code for a syntax-based model, similar to the 1)local coherence model of A.Louis(Louis and Nenkova, 2012) based on syntactic patterns ,
+<h2>Syntax-based coherence models: </h2>Code for a syntax-based model, similar to the 1) local coherence model of A.Louis(Louis and Nenkova, 2012) based on syntactic patterns ,
-in addition to 2)our own adaptation of it, which is a fully generative model based on IBM1.
+in addition to 2) our own adaptation of it, which is a fully generative model based on IBM1.
 We learn a probability distribution over the alignments to better learn the patterns, instead of a uniform distribution.

 =====================================================